 An unearned belt will make you look a fool, will make your instructor look a fool and will make you vulnerable.

-If a student enters a competition wearing a belt that is too high for their ability, not only will they not win, but they will be totally outclassed, made to look foolish, or get injured.
+If a student enters a competition wearing a belt that is too high for their ability, they will be totally outclassed, made to look foolish, or get injured.
 Their instructor will also look foolish, and people will question his or her integrity and ability.

-Better to remain forever as an OK green belt than be laughed at as a joke of a 'Black belt'- yes really it is – much better!
-Of course better not to stop progressing but to persevere.
+Better to remain forever as an OK green belt than be laughed at as a joke of a 'Black belt'.
+Of course it's better not to stop progressing but to persevere.
 So what if you take twice as long as someone else to get to black belt, or if you never get there at all.
 The point is to enjoy your training and always try to improve.

 Enrol; in a reputable, certified school, part of an established association, one with external examiners

 Focus; on what you are learning and the enjoyment you get from training, not on what colour belt you are wearing

 Parents;, do not push your children to grade!
 If you really must push, push them to perfect techniques and persevere with training